-Strand 1.1 - Instructional Practices & Procedures Indicator Citation Recommended Evidence Recommended Interview Questions Rating INST_IPPo1: Instructional Practices & Procedures Show with school level data that the school demonstrates increases in student achievement and that the school is meeting or exceeding the LEA's required accountability targets. - T.C.A. § 49-16-213; - SBE Rule 0520-01-03 .05(1)(b)(6) - TILS A3, A5 - Data and info from school improvement plan.
+Strand 1.1 - In nstructional Practices & Procedures Indicator Citation Recommended Evidence Recommended Interview Questions Rating INST_IPPo1: Instructional Practices & Procedures Show with school level data that the school demonstrates increases in student achievement and that the school is meeting or exceeding the LEA's required accountability targets.
+T.C.A. § 49-16-213; SBE Rule 0520-01-03 .05(1)(b)(6) TILS A3, A5 - Data and info from school improvement plan.
 LEAs may use previously held conversations related to the annual school improvement plan to satisfy evidence and questions for this indicator.
-Alternatively, the LEA may use the following recommended questions: - Did the school meet their goals as outlined in the previous year's annual school improvement plan? - How does the school utilize student and school accountability data in decision making? - What actions are taken when student achievement and/or growth are not on track? - What are the main factors that lead to the school's current accountability ratings?
-Rating:
+Alternatively, the LEA may use the following recommended questions: - Did the school meet their goals as outlined in the previous year's annual school improvement plan? - How does the school utilize Rating: ☐ Fully Meets the Indicator ☐ Partially Meets the Indicator ✔ Does Not Meet the Indicator ✔ Indicator Not Applicable All subgroups for tested subjects in high school have less than ten students, therefore, not generating data.
+The district partners with a student and school accountability data in decision making? - What actions are taken when student achievement and/or growth are not on track? - What are the main factors that lead to the school's current accountability ratings? third party vendor, SchoolsPLP, that provides instruction by certified Tennessee teachers.
+Marion Virtual Elementary School has a small enrollment and works with each family to ensure that they have a sound understanding of the virtual school platform as well as an understanding of the Marion County Board of Education Policies and Procedures.

-INST_IPPo2: Instructional Practices & Procedures Show how the school tracks student progress toward TN academic standards and what actions are taken when the school has determined that a student is behind in their progress.
-T.C.A. § 49-16-205 SBE rule 0520-01-03.05 (1)(b)(8) TILS A3, A4, A5 Narrative response Pacing guides Progress monitoring reports Student / academic handbook Data tracker How does the school ensure curricular alignment with TN Academic Standards?
+Strand 1.1 - In nstructional Practices & Procedures Indicator Citation Recommended Evidence Recommended Interview Questions Rating INST_IPPo2: Instructional Practices & Procedures Show how the school tracks student progress toward TN academic standards and what actions are taken when the school has determined that a student is behind in their progress. - T.C.A. § 49-16-205 - SBE rule 0520-01-03.05 (1)(b)(8) - TILS A3, A4, A5 Narrative response Pacing guides Progress monitoring reports Student / academic handbook Data tracker How does the school ensure curricular alignment with TN Academic Standards?
 How does the school ensure that teachers are aligning to curriculum maps and pacing guides created by the school or LEA?
 Who leads the process of tracking student progress?
 What data is used to determine and define student success?
 What actions are taken to support students who are not progressing appropriately?
-Rating: ✓ Fully Meets the Indicator □ Does Not Meet the Indicator □ Indicator Not Applicable School personnel checks student progress daily and meets with parents/students who are not meeting expectations.
-Students who are not meeting expectations and/or passing are provided supports such as 1:1 teacher support as meeting expectations, a parent/student meeting is held and a "Plan of Success" is jointly created by parent/guardian, student, guidance counselor, and school principal.
-If this is not successful in getting the student back on track, a contract is then implemented with a probationary period.
-Students receive weekly progress reports each Monday morning and parent/guardians have full access to their child's gradebook and account.
+How does the school communicate and partner with a family if the student is behind in their progress?
+Rating: